 - Medical records

 The company says that its purpose is novelty-only and has been responsive to discovery requests.

 Fake Text Messages

 According to Family Lawyer Magazine, text messages have become the most common form of divorce evidence.
-A recent survey by the American Academy of Matrimonial Lawyers (AAML) showed that social networking sites have become a hot source for evidence.
+A recent survey by the American Academy of Matrimonial Lawyers (AAML) showed that social networking sites had become a hot source for proof.